alex-sandri/international-anti-corruption-day-2025/README.md

 [^2]: The practical process of creating, strengthening, and professionalizing
       the core institutions that a country needs to function effectively.

+[^3]: The misuse of a person's job for personal enrichment through the
+      deliberate misuse of company resources.

 [anac]: https://www.anticorruzione.it
 [globe-network]: https://globenetwork.unodc.org/globenetwork/index.html